|

-Of all caregiver relationships, perhaps nothing is quite so personal as the one a woman has with her gynecologist / obstetrician.
+Of all caregiver relationships, perhaps nothing is quite so personal as the one a woman has with her obstetrician / gynecologist.
 That is why it so important to me to take the time and listen to my patients.

-If you are looking for a gynecologist/obstetrician, or have particular issues related to menopause or osteoporosis, I invite you to call for an appointment.
+If you are looking for an obstetrician / gynecologist, or have particular issues or concerns related to pregnancy, I invite you to call 408.358.1888 for an appointment.
+I am now accepting patients

-My office is located adjacent to the Good Samaritan Hospital, on the San Jose/Los Gatos border. (map)
+Adjacent to / and affiliated with Good Samaritan Hospital My office is located adjacent to the Good Samaritan Hospital, on the San Jose/Los Gatos border at 2577 Samaritan Drive, Suite 810, San Jose, CA 95124 (map).

 |